About this project

 We build resilient ecological and human systems through active engagement of diverse stakeholders and implement circular economy principles (rethink, reduce, re-use, and recycle) and innovative technologies for construction and other built environment sectors.
 We also promote smart resource recovery and the design and construction of efficient net-zero buildings and support liveable cities and regional communities, tourism and agri-food production.

 Financial Support This project is funded for reasonable research expenses.
-Additionally, a living allowance scholarship of $35,200 per annum is available to eligible applicants.
+Additionally, a living allowance scholarship of $35,200 (2025 rate) per annum is available to eligible applicants.
 Australian Aboriginal and/or Torres Strait Islander applicants will be eligible to receive an increased stipend rate of $50,291 per annum.
 A fee-offset or waiver for the standard term of the program is also included.
 For full terms and benefits of the scholarship please refer to our

 scholarship information for domestic students or international students.

-Eligibility and Selection This project is open to application from both Domestic and International applicants.
+Eligibility and Selection This project is open to applications from both Domestic and International applicants.

 Applicants must meet the